NO

 Simplification/requirementHow in Macct

-Audit obligation — can be opted out if turnover < NOK 7M + assets < NOK 27M + < 10 FTEs (Companies Act § 7-6) Checked in Nrs8Validator — shows the status and refers to the Register of Business Enterprises for the actual opt-out.
+Audit obligation — can be opted out if turnover < NOK 7M + assets < NOK 27M + < 10 FTEs (Companies Act § 7-6) Checked.
+Macct shows whether the conditions for opting out of audit are met; the opt-out itself is registered with the Register of Business Enterprises.
+Cf. the Companies Act § 7-6.

 The Norwegian Tax Act (Act 1999-03-26 no. 14)